-By the time of his death in 1506, though, it was clear to a good many others that Columbus had discovered neither China nor Japan, but instead, two mysterious, unpredicted, and enormous continents stretching from north to south like a great barrier—across the Atlantic that Columbus had hoped to cross.
-Barrier is just the image, too, because the discovery of these continents was met with disappointment rather than joy; this reaction was because they constituted a major obstacle to the real goal, which was reaching China or India.
-I’m afraid it’s not very flattering to our own self-image as Americans today, but the truth is that the American continents appeared, first, to the Spanish as a problem, not an opportunity.
+By the time of his death in 1506, though, it was clear to a good many others that Columbus had discovered neither China nor Japan, but instead, two mysterious, unpredicted, and enormous continents stretching from north to south like a great barrier across the Atlantic that Columbus had hoped to cross.
+A barrier is just the image, too, because the discovery of these continents was met with disappointment rather than joy; this reaction was because they constituted a major obstacle to the real goal: Reaching China or India.
+It’s not flattering to our self-image as Americans today, but the truth is that the American continents appeared at first to the Spanish as a problem, not an opportunity.
 They were not glad to discover America.

 For a while, they tried their very best to find a way around America.
 An expedition under Ferdinand Magellan sailed southwards around South America and into the Pacific, only to find that South America and the Pacific were immensely more huge than anyone had thought the path to the East would be.
 Vasco Nunez de Balboa led an expedition across what is now Panama, in hopes that there might be a waterway that would allow Spanish ships to ease their way through the American continents, and get to the Pacific.
 Unfortunately, there was none.
-In fact, there would be none until Theodore Roosevelt had a waterway dug in the 20th century.
-That was the Panama Canal.
+There would be none until Theodore Roosevelt had a waterway dug in the 20th century, the Panama Canal.